 Historic Sites of Manitoba: Manitoba Liquor Control Commission War Memorial (1555 Buffalo Place, Winnipeg)

 Located in the offices of the Manitoba Liquor and Lotteries Corporation (MLLC) in Winnipeg, this memorial commemorates Manitoba Liquor Control Commission (MLCC, now part of MLLC) staff who mobilized and served during the Second World War, of whom two died and one (J. A. Bailie) was taken prisoner of war.
 Believed to have been first located in the MLCC office headquarters at 317 McDermot Avenue, it was later relocated to the Commission’s facility on Buffalo Place.
 The artifact was placed into storage during renovations and later brought to a second floor office within the building.
-As of July 2018, it remains in staff quarters beyond public access, until January 2020 when custody was transferred to the Archives of Manitoba.
+It remained in staff quarters, beyond public access, until January 2020 when custody was transferred to the Archives of Manitoba.